BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Shadows.md

 The light's position, as well as the positions of the mesh that you have pushed into the renderlist, determine where the shadows will appear.
 Note that your light point-of-view from this position have to view all meshes in the renderList; otherwise the shadows may not be rendered.
 See [this example](http://www.babylonjs-playground.com/#R1EVD0#3).

+You can also set `light.autoCalcShadowZBounds = true` to compute automatically the best `light.shadowMinZ` and `light.shadowMaxZ` values for each frame.
+Tightening those values to best fit your scene improve the precision of the depth map, and consequently the shadow rendering.
+Be warned, however, that when using this parameter with PCF and PCSS you may miss some shadows because of the way those filtering technics are implemented (if all your meshes are both shadow casters and receivers, you won't have any problems with PCF / PCSS, though).
+Note that `light.autoUpdateExtends` must be set to `true` for `light.autoCalcShadowZBounds` to work.

 ### Customizing the projection matrix
 All lights need to provide a projection matrix to shadow generators in order to build the shadow map.
 You can define your own version by setting `light.customProjectionMatrixBuilder` value:
 ```